 Mixing Pull and Throw against enemies on higher ground can produce hilarious trajectories with your adversaries flying through the air with the greatest of ease.

-Go to the nightclub in the Citadel and talk to the turian bartender about "rumours."
+Go to the nightclub in the Citadel and talk to the Turian bartender about "rumors."
 He has nothing, but once the conversation finishes, he'll mutter to himself about why humans always ask him about that.

 The first time when meeting Kasumi, she is hiding near an advertisement board, trying to get Shepard's attention via ads, mocking different real world ad types and becoming increasingly annoyed when Shepard does not react: